 - By taking shelter of Liquidation Process

-- By taking recourse of Fast Track Corporate Insolvency resolution Process (FTCIRP)
+- By taking recourse of Fast Track Corporate Insolvency Resolution Process (FTCIRP)

 The first step in the direction of debt recovery by the operation creditors is to serve the demand notice to the concerned defaulting corporate debtor.
-In light of this on the occurrence of default by the corporate debtor the operational creditor shall serve a demand notice/copy of invoice thereby demanding the unpaid dues for the supplied goods or services to the corporate debtor.
+In light of this on the occurrence of default by the corporate debtor, the operational creditor shall serve a demand notice/copy of the invoice thereby demanding the unpaid dues for the supplied goods or services to the corporate debtor.
 The demand notice to be served to the defaulting corporate debtor shall be in the format as prescribed in the code in Form 3.
 While serving demand notice to the corporate debtor in Form 3 it is important to attach the relevant invoices that highlight the balance payment due from the corporate debtors end.

 After serving the demand notice a time of ten days shall be granted to the corporate debtor to highlight:

 - any ongoing dispute in relation to the aforesaid supplied goods or services ;

 - details of payment made (if any) after receipt of demand notice

 If after the end of ten days the operational creditor still does not receive the pending payment or any notice highlighting the existence of dispute then in such a scenario the operational creditor can without any further delay file an application for initiating the corporate insolvency resolution process.

 Corporate Insolvency Resolution Process (CIRP)

 Even after serving the demand notice if there are no favorable outcomes then the operational creditors can either individually or jointly with other operational creditors file an application to commence the insolvency proceedings against the defaulting corporate debtor.